GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 Information to Indizes
 ----------------------

-Informatio for Indizes.
+Information for Indizes.
 If you see in your FIAT-wallet a buy and a sell of the same day of the same index, that means that there was a rebalancing of the index.